 Following the continued success of our programme specifically designed to meet the needs of Non-Executive Directors in the NHS, we are delighted to launch the next round of events.
-They will run from November until June next year.
+They will run from September until April next year.
 We are continuing to draw on the best minds within the healthcare sector as well as using the expertise we have developed from our work with key clients across the NHS.
 The forums give NEDs a unique opportunity to debate and discuss with their peers.

 "Great programme, thank you for letting us access it."

 "A great programme which stimulates and re energises me - 3 hours well spent!"

 NEDs have an increasingly significant role in ensuring they are properly exercising their responsibilities in relation to governance and risk.
 We aim to support NEDs through this and in all of these roles through our programme of events.
 We offer expert knowledge and real life experience from within and without the sector and, as before, this new programme will include a balance of macro and micro level topics for the whole Board, as well as a specific workshop for the Audit Committee.

 5 September 2019, 11:00 – 14:00